Ciarands/web-reversing/README.md

 ## What is obfuscation?
 `noun` obfuscation
-> "The act or process of obfuscating, or obscuring the perception of something; the concept of concealing the meaning of a communication by making it more confusing and harder to interpret. "
+> "The act or process of obfuscating, or obscuring the perception of something; the concept of concealing the meaning of a communication by making it more confusing and harder to interpret."

 ## Pre-requisites
 - Node.js